DaniJVaz/reading-group-2015-nov/README.md

 # reading-group-2015-nov
-The reveal.js slides that I used for my reading group presentation at the MPI-INF
+The reveal.js slides that I used for my reading group presentation at the MPI-INF.